TheHive-Project/CortexDocs/analyzer_requirements.md

 supply your username as the value for the `user` parameter and your password as the value for the `password` parameter.

+### Malpedia
+Scan files against YARA rules automatically downloaded every 10 hours by the analyzer from [Malpedia](https://malpedia.caad.fkie.fraunhofer.de/).

+If a rule matches, the analyzer tries to retrieve more info from Malpedia such as the malware family (currently more than 600) and the actor group (tracked through [MISP Galaxies](https://github.com/MISP/misp-galaxy)).

+This analyzer comes in only one flavor.

+#### Requirements
+You need access to Malpedia to use this analyzer.
+Please note that Malpedia does not feature open registration.
+It is operated as an invite-only trust group.
+If you believe you qualify for an account, please see Malpedia's [Terms of Services](https://malpedia.caad.fkie.fraunhofer.de/terms_of_service) for contact details.

+If you have access to Malpedia, provide your username as the value for the `username` parameter and the associated password as the value of the `password` parameter then specify a location where the analyzer will download the YARA rules to using the `path` parameter.
 ### SinkDB
 Check SinkDB service from [abuse.ch](https://abuse.ch) fort a given IP address.